jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

         var jexxaMain = new JexxaMain(BookStore.class);

         jexxaMain
+                .bootstrap(DomainEventService.class).with(DomainEventService::registerListener) //Publish all domain events to a message bus
-                //Get the latest books when starting the application .bootstrap(ReferenceLibrary.class).with(ReferenceLibrary::addLatestBooks)
+                .bootstrap(ReferenceLibrary.class).with(ReferenceLibrary::addLatestBooks)          //Get the latest books when starting the application

                 // In case you annotate your domain core with your pattern language,
                 // You can also bind DrivingAdapter to annotated classes.